AkashMer/Cleaning-ADL-Recordings/CodeBook.md

 For eg. the name of the column is,

 "tBodyAccelerationMeanX" than it represents the Mean of mean body acceleration(time domain signal) along the x axis for each activity and each subject\
-"fBodyAccelerationJerkStandardDeviationZ" represents the Mean of linear body acceleration standard deviation along the z axis
+"fBodyAccelerationJerkStandardDeviationZ" represents the Mean of linear body acceleration standard deviation along the z axis for each activity and each subject

 **\$tBodyAccelerationMeanX**